Rubyfruit Jungle: Plot summary

+Publication history

+The first edition was published by Daughters, Inc., a feminist publisher, in 1973.
+Daughters and its founder June Arnold were associated with the women in print movement, which sought to establish autonomous communications networks of feminist periodicals, presses, and bookstores created by and for women.
+Daughters, Inc. was run entirely by women writers, editors, and printers.
+Rubyfruit Jungle was an immediate success, selling 60,000 copies in two years largely due to word-of-mouth recommendations.
+The 1976 Women in Print Conference brought further attention to Daughters, Inc. Arnold was a feminist separatist and vowed that she would not do business with the mainstream press, which she believed would taint the cause of women's liberation.
+However, shortly after an interview with The New York Times in which she declared that she would not sell reprint rights to non-feminist publishers, Arnold sold the reprint rights to Rubyfruit Jungle to Bantam Books for $250,000.
+Brown supported the sale because of the financial stability the deal brought her, but Arnold and Daughters, Inc. were criticized in many feminist outlets.

 Literary significance and criticism

 This work is notable for being an early literary lesbian novel.
 Many lesbian readers have found in it a reflection of their own experiences and observations.
 While some refer to it as "just another lesbian coming of age novel", its success is part of why the genre is now often considered a cliché.
 However, the book was criticized by psychological theorist David Halperin, who considered its savage ridiculing of butch culture to be heteronormative.
 In 2015, Rita Mae Brown was awarded the Lee Lynch Classic Book Award from the Golden Crown Literary Society for Rubyfruit Jungle.

 Reception

 A 1977 review reported that since the book's 1973 release it has remained popular.

 In an interview at the 2015 republishing of the book, Brown remarked that the book was an immediate success at the time of its publication.

 In popular culture

 A copy of the novel can be seen on Trish's nightstand in The Slumber Party Massacre, for which author Rita Mae Brown wrote the screenplay.

 The book was mentioned and was later being read from in the movie, The Incredibly True Adventure of Two Girls in Love, as it was suggested by one of the protagonist's friends for her to read.

 The titular character of Educating Rita, whose real name is Susan, adopts the name Rita after reading the book.

 One of the titular characters of Billie & Emma owns a copy of the book and is seen reading it throughout the film, to the discomfort of her aunt with whom she lives, and discusses with her love interest how it makes her feel less alone.